-- 42.1.1 An NBFC shall require prior written permission of the Reserve Bank for the following: - (i) Any takeover or acquisition of control of the NBFC, may or may not result in change of management;
+42.1.1 An NBFC shall require prior written permission of the Reserve Bank for the following:

+(i) Any takeover or acquisition of control of the NBFC, may or may not result in change of management;

-- (ii) Any change in the shareholding of the NBFC, including progressive increases over time, which would result in acquisition/ transfer of shareholding of 26 percent - Provided that, prior approval would not be required in case of any shareholding going beyond 26 percent due to buyback of shares/reduction in capital where it has approval of a competent Court.
-However, the same is to be reported to the Reserve Bank not later than one month from its occurrence. - (iii) Any change in the management of the NBFC which would result in change in more than 30 percent of the directors, excluding independent directors.
+(ii) Any change in the shareholding of the NBFC, including progressive increases over time, which would result in acquisition/ transfer of shareholding of 26 percent or more of the paid-up equity capital of the NBFC.

+Provided that, prior approval would not be required in case of any shareholding going beyond 26 percent due to buyback of shares/reduction in capital where it has approval of a competent Court.
+However, the same is to be reported to the Reserve Bank not later than one month from its occurrence.

+(iii) Any change in the management of the NBFC which would result in change in more than 30 percent of the directors, excluding independent directors.